San Pasqual Valley AVA: Climate

+freezes are fairly common in winter.
 The AVA belongs to Region IV on the Winkler scale.
-The climate in this appellation is desert-like but tempered by cool breezes from the Pacific Ocean, with long growing seasons (average temperatures above 50 °F year-round), warm winters with nighttime lows rarely dipping below 35 °F, and summers with daily highs rarely exceeding 95 °F. With cooler evenings and granite-based soils that drain well, grapes from this area are able to retain their colors and balanced acidity.
+The climate in this appellation is desert-like but tempered by cool breezes from the Pacific Ocean, with long growing seasons (average temperatures above 50 F year-round), warm winters with nighttime lows rarely dipping below 35 F, and summers with daily highs rarely exceeding 95 F. With cooler evenings and granite-based soils that drain well, grapes from this area are able to retain their colors and balanced acidity.
+The USDA plant hardiness zone is 9b to 10a.